Violetta-Lappy/proto-pl/cplxendc-js-202310-a/doc/README.md

 - src (source code)
 - 3rdparty (package, external, vendor)

-# Build System
+# 2x Build System
 - 2x command (2x main.cplxendc -o output)
-- .2xconfig (work like cmake but more towards npm javascript and premake)
+- .2xbuildconfig (work like cmake but more towards npm javascript and premake) - build folder
+- .2xpackageconfig (html and npm syntax stuff - ^7.8.0, do not fucking work like python where all go too hell) - 3rdparty / package folder

 # Include
 Use the main C++ but without bullshit syntax, a oneway to write this thing